 Before contacting the Crofting Commission please first view the options below as you may find the answer to your question immediately.
+If you click on the question it will expand so you can see the answer.

 We will contact you at each stage of the application process to advise you of progress, for example we will send you an acknowledgment letter once the application is validated, we will let you know if there have been any submissions as a result of the public notification and let you know if we need to get a report from SGRPID etc.